-8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission Following the proposed rule change, Nasdaq's definition of the Family Member will become identical with the NYSE's definition of an "immediate family member," the definition that the Commission has previously approved.
-Security-Based Swap Submissions Filed Pursuant to Section 3C of the Act Not applicable.
+8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission Following the proposed rule change, Nasdaq's definition of the Family Member will become identical with the NYSE's definition of an "immediate family member," the definition that the Commission has previously approved.19 - Security-Based Swap Submissions Filed Pursuant to Section 3C of the Act Not applicable. - 10.
+Advance Notices Filed Pursuant to Section 806(e) of the Payment, Clearing and Settlement Supervision Act Not applicable.